 Whether you are a keen gardener or just love looking out on a beautiful garden you’ll love staying in a self-catering cottage at Burnbrae, where whatever the season guests can look out over the gardens from their conservatory and enjoy the flowers and shrubs which are in bloom.
 Guests can also admire the magnificent view from their patio and take in the gardens and the stunning countryside with rural views across the Eden Water to the Cheviot hills.

-There are a wealth of beautiful gardens in the Scottish Borders which can be visited easily by our guests.
+There is a wealth of beautiful gardens in the Scottish Borders which can be visited easily from Burnbrae.
 Most of these gardens are accessible by wheelchair and some of them offer the loan of a wheelchair.

 We ought to mention that, owing to the special nature of some of the following historical gardens some are not open all year round, so it’s worth checking the garden’s own website to find out more information and to confirm opening hours.

 I list below a few gardens or the many gardens in the local area, which I hope will be of interest to you.
 I will be happy to provide more information about these and other gardens in the Scottish Borders.
 Please ask.

-Abbotsford was the home of Sir Walter Scott; beautiful Regency formal gardens, complimented by a peaceful scenic woodland walk partly along the banks of the river Tweed.
+Abbotsford was the home of Sir Walter Scott; beautiful Regency formal gardens, complemented by a peaceful scenic woodland walk partly along the banks of the River Tweed.
 A delightful venue, with an excellent visitor centre and cafe.

-Dawick is a part of the Royal Botanic Gardens in the Scottish Borders and is one of the world's finest arboreta.
+Dawick is a part of the Royal Botanic Gardens in the Scottish Borders and is one of the world’s finest arboreta.
 It has a magic all of its own.
-Set in the scenic Borders landscape, three lovely features are the Azalea Terrace; the amazing Himalayan blue poppies and the Beech Walk (very special in both the spring and the autumn) but this woodland garden is a delight all year round.
-Dawyck Gardens has a really nice cafe !
+Set in the scenic Borders landscape, three lovely features are the Azalea Terrace; the amazing Himalayan blue poppies, and the Beech Walk (very special in both the spring and the autumn) but this woodland garden is a delight all year round.
+Dawyck Gardens has a really nice cafe!
 The facilities are all wheelchair friendly and wheelchairs are available for loan.
-However the terrain of the garden itself is more challenging for push wheelchairs.
+However, the terrain of the garden itself is more challenging to push wheelchairs.